Computer & Communications Industry Association: Privacy

 CCIA has also been an outspoken critic of government surveillance without checks and balances.
 CCIA CEO Ed Black testified against FISA renewal before the Senate in 2007, saying better checks and balances were needed, and he testified again in 2013 after the Snowden revelations about the scope of NSA surveillance.
 In a Washington Diplomat article looking at the impact of the leaks one year later, Black expressed optimism that people will be better able to protect themselves in the future and he has called on Congress to pass legislation to allow companies to disclose the size and scope of government requests and for the government to end mass bulk data collection.

 CCIA Europe

 Established in 2010, CCIA's four-person Brussels office advocates for its members on various issues with European regulators.
 These include copyright reform, the audiovisual services directive, e-Privacy, telecommunications, data transfers, and trade.
 As Europe transitions to a Digital Single Market, there's a chance to implement policies that enhance its innovation economy and support traditional industries increasingly dependent on the internet for collaboration and customer engagement.

+In June 2025, CCIA Europe urged European Union policymakers to delay implementation of certain provisions of the Artificial Intelligence Act, citing the need for clearer regulatory guidance on obligations for general-purpose AI systems and the associated compliance timelines.